 I’m going to explain why your tendency towards a particular theme or sexual fetish could be a sign of unresolved trauma.

-Brother Dawud is one of my clients I work with in our group coaching program.
+Brother Dawud is one of my previous clients in our group coaching program.

 He has a history of being sexually abused by his older brother when he was just 13 years old.
 Being young at the time, he was unable to bring this up with his family to be able to safely process this traumatic experience.